Reinforcement Learning for Robotic Manipulation using Simulated Locomotion Demonstrations: Background

 \subsection{Hindsight Experience Replay}

 Hindsight Experience Replay (HER) \cite{AndrychowiczCRS17} has been introduced to learn policies from sparse rewards, especially for robot manipulation tasks.
 The idea is to view the states achieved in an episode as pseudo goals (i.e. achieved goals) to facilitate learning even when the desired goal has not been achieved during the episode.
-Specifically, we let $\langle s||g,a,r,s'||g\rangle$ be the original transition obtained in an episode, where $||$ denotes the concatenation operation, and $g$ is the desired goal of the task.
-Normally, the agent would be rewarded only when $g$ is achieved, which may occur very rarely during learning, especially when the policy is far from being optimal for the task at hand.
-In HER, $g$ is replaced by an achieved goal denoted by $g^{\prime}$, which is randomly sampled from the states reached in an episode.
-This generates a new transition $\langle s||g^{\prime},a,r,s'||g^{\prime}\rangle$ which is more likely to be rewarded.
-The generated transitions are saved into an experience reply buffer and can be used by off-policy RL algorithms like DQN~\cite{MnihKSRVBGRFOPB15} and DDPG~\cite{LillicrapHPHETS15}.
-HER allows initial learning to materialise using goals that are more easily achieved, and ultimately allows the agent to learn the desired goal when $g^{\prime} \to g$.
+Suppose we are given an observed trajectory, $\tau=(g,s_1,a_1,r_1,\hdots,s_T,a_T,r_T,s_{T+1})$.
+Since $o_t$ can be obtained from $s_t$ using a fixed and known mapping, the path that was followed by the object during the trajectory, i.e. $o_1,\hdots,o_{T+1}$, can be easily extracted.
+HER samples a new goal from this path, i.e. $\Tilde{g} \sim \{o_1,\hdots,o_T\}$, and the rewards are recomputed with respect to $\Tilde{g}$, i.e. $\Tilde{r}_t = \gR(o_{t+1}, \Tilde{g})$.
+Using these rewards and $\Tilde{g}$, a new trajectory is created implicitly, i.e. $\Tilde{\tau}=(\Tilde{g},s_1,a_1,\Tilde{r}_1,\hdots,s_T,a_T,\Tilde{r}_T,s_{T+1})$.
+These HER trajectories $\Tilde{\tau}$ are used to train the policy parameters together with the original trajectories.